Hii987/English_Project/README.md

 We'd love you to try BudgetU and tell us what you think.

 Here's how to get started in 3 steps:
-•	Open the app: github.com/Hii987/English_Project
+•	Open the app: github.com/Hii987/English_Project or go directly on the link netlify(mobile/web)
 •	Complete the 2-minute setup (your name, income, and initial budget)
 •	Log your expenses for one week — then explore the dashboard